-- · conducting ongoing DE&I assessments of our workplace and workforce, to identify areas of opportunities; - leveraging our employees' feedback to implement meaningful actions that contribute to elevating their sense of belonging and to achieve our DE&I objectives; - implementing programs, processes, and guidelines that will have a positive long-term outcome for our employees, shareholders, customers, consumers, business partners, and communities; - providing the necessary tools, resources and learning opportunities for employees at all levels to fully contribute and feel empowered to promote and support a diverse, inclusive, and equitable workplace; - creating a work environment in which individual differences and contributions are recognized and valued, while promoting dignity and respect for everyone; - reinforcing the standard of behaviour for all our officers and employees, as set out in our Code of Ethics; and - promoting the use of inclusive language when communicating internally and externally.

-Our most recent initiatives to promote DE&I include:

-- established a shared global three-year strategy, supported by divisional strategies; - continued elevating employee voices by expanding our days of significance; - supported divisional Employee Resource Group (ERG) efforts in their expansion; - deployed employee feedback and listening strategies, including climate and culture assessments, engagement surveys, an focus groups; - achieved Women in Governance's Parity certification in our Dairy Division (Canada) and Dairy Division (USA); - held global DE&I panels with employees and senior leadership team members; - offered targeted development programs for women (sponsorship and leadership development) - rolled out mentoring programs, including reverse mentoring where our senior leaders are mentored by more junior employees; - earned external awards, including Forbes' World's Top Companies for Women and UK Grocery Aid Gold; and - created guidelines on inclusive recruitment practices.
+- conducting ongoing DE&I assessments of our workplace and workforce, to identify areas of opportunities; leveraging our employees' feedback to implement meaningful actions that contribute to elevating their sense of belonging and - to achieve our DE&I objectives; implementing programs, processes, and guidelines that will have a positive long-term outcome for our employees. - Imperienting programs, processes, and galaxies that will have a positive indigetim outcome to our empoy shareholders, customers, consumers, business partners, and communities; - providing the necessary tools, resources and learning opportunities for employees at all levels to fully contribute and fee empowered to promote and support a diverse, inclusive, and equilable workplace; - creating a work environment in which individual differences and contributions are recognized and valued, while promoting dignity and respect for everyone; - reinforcing the standard of behaviour for all our officers and employees, as set out in our Code of Ethics; and - promoting the use of inclusive language when communicating internally and externally. - Our most recent initiatives to promote DE&I include: - · established a shared global three-year strategy, supported by divisional strategies; - continued elevating employee voices by expanding our days of significance; - supported divisional Employee Resource Group (ERG) efforts in their expansion; - deployed employee feedback and listening strategies, including climate and culture assessments, engagement surveys, and focus groups; - · achieved Women in Governance's Parity certification in our Dairy Division (Canada) and Dairy Division (USA); - held global DE&I panels with employees and senior leadership team members; - · offered targeted development programs for women (sponsorship and leadership development) - rolled out mentoring programs, including reverse mentoring where our senior leaders are mentored by more junior employees; earned external awards, including Forbes' World's Top Companies for Women and UK - earned external awards, including Porces wond's top Compar Grocery Aid Gold; and - created guidelines on inclusive recruitment practices.

-We also created a global committee to better understand the representation of women across divisions, functions, and levels and folintify ways to dose the gap by benchmarking with other companies in our industry in fineal 2025, molivated by our goal to close the gender gap, we launched our Advancing Gender Balance at Sepatio Initiative, which sets our goal to increase the representation of women to 50% globally at the senior levels (since page 10%).
-We have the contraction of the senior developed to the senior levels (since page 10%) and the senior levels (since page 10%).
+We also created a global committee to better understand the representation of women across divisions, functions, and levels and identify ways to close the gap by benchmarking 18% with other companies in our industry.
+In fiscal 2023, motivated by our goal to close the gender gap, we isunched our Advancing Gender Balance at Sayuto Initiative, which sets our goal to increase the representation of women to 30% globally at the senior levels (vice president and above).